 Market penetration - definition

-Simply put, the market penetration rate determines what percentage of the population or target group uses the company's product or service.
-By analyzing market saturation two perspectives should be considered.
-Nominal market penetration covers all registered customers or who have ever purchased a specific product or service.
-In turn, real market penetration relates to active consumers / users of a given product or service.
-Possibly, this includes those who purchased the product or used the service within a certain period of time.
-The market penetration rate can be calculated using the following formula:
+In simplest terms, the indicator market penetration determines what percentage of the population or target group uses the company's product or service.
+By analysing market saturation two perspectives should be taken into account.
+Nominal market penetration includes all registered customers or those who have ever bought a particular product or service.
+In contrast, real market penetration refers to active consumers/users of a product or service.
+Alternatively, it includes those who have purchased the product or used the service over a certain period of time.
+Factor market penetration can be calculated using the following formula:

-Market penetration rate = (number of customers ÷ size of target market) x100
+Indicator market penetration = (number of customers ÷ size of target market) x100

 Determining the size of the market may be difficult depending on the nature of the product.
 In some cases, potential customers database it can be global in scope and generally apply to "everyone."
 The more detailed the demographics of an ideal audience are available, the better targeted target group, the easier it will be to make these calculations.